-- transfer the money via a standard transfer to an eligible debit card or your bank account linked to your personal account for free; - transfer the money via an Instant Transfer to an eligible debit card or bank account linked to your personal account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Funds (for personal accounts) table and that will be disclosed to you in advance each time you initiate such a withdrawal; - request PayPal to send the money to you by check (subject to a non-refundable fee of \$1.50, which will be deducted from the amount of the withdrawal).
-If you request a paper check from us, you must cash it within 180 days of the date of issuance, or we will return the funds to your linked Balance Account if you have one or hold the funds on your behalf and retain the non-refundable fee of \$1.50.
+- transfer the money via a standard transfer to an eligible debit card or your bank account linked to your personal account for free; - transfer the money via an Instant Transfer to an eligible debit card or bank account linked to your personal account, subject to the fees applicable to such transfers that can be found on the Fees for Transferring Funds (for personal accounts) table and that will be disclosed to you in advance each time you initiate such a withdrawal; - request PayPal to send the money to you by check (subject to a non-refundable fee of \$1.50 U.S. dollars for PayPal personal accounts without a linked Balance Account, which will be deducted from the amount of the transfer).
+If you request a paper check from us, you must cash it within 180 days of the date of issuance, or we will return the funds to your linked Balance Account if you have one or hold the funds on your behalf and retain the non-refundable fee of \$1.50 U.S. dollars, if applied.
 We will not send a check to a post office box, and we will only send a check to an address once we have confirmed that it belongs to you; - open a Balance Account to hold and use the money as a balance in your Balance Account for purchases or to send personal transactions to friends and family members.
 A Balance Account is separate account from your personal account.
 If you open a Balance Account, we will automatically link your Balance Account to your personal account.
 More information about Balance Accounts can be found in the PayPal Balance Terms and Conditions.